School pupils go on tour of York City stadium – and get free tickets to match

 - York university wins on sustainability of its technology

-Gemma Goff, PE leader at Wiggington Primary School, said: "We originally organised this visit purely based on sport and to inspire the younger generation to come along and see the facilities.
+Gemma Goff, PE leader at Wigginton Primary School, said: "We originally organised this visit purely based on sport and to inspire the younger generation to come along and see the facilities.

 "We are very grateful for the Foundation and Little Gym on making this possible and it's given the children a chance to see what’s on offer to them."

-Foundation manager Paula Stainton added: "The visit from Wiggington Primary School is another fine example of how we engage with the young community of York.
+Foundation manager Paula Stainton added: "The visit from Wigginton Primary School is another fine example of how we engage with the young community of York.

 "It's great to be able to showcase the Community Stadium and all the facilities as well as what the Foundation does."